| Belgian House of Horrors!

 An advanced sonar system is being used to try to locate possible hidden rooms

+in the house and under the floors.
 The suspect, 70 years old Andras Pandy, is a priest in the Belgian

 Protestant church but is originally from Hungary, and it is suspected that he

 might have tricked Hungarian women to come visiting him and then murdered them.
+Between 1986 and 1989 his two ex-wives disappeared together

 with four of his eight children.
 He then reported them missing, but later used